How do you say PEACE in Italian?

 Let’s wrap up our lesson on how to say peace in Italian with a couple of sayings and expressions that feature this word.

-When you want to be left alone, you actually have to say that you want to be left in peace in Italian.
+If you want to be left alone, you have to say in Italian that you want to be left “in peace”.

 Lasciare (qualcuno) in pace